PowerPC 600: PowerPC 603

 The PowerPC 603 had 1.6 million transistors and was fabricated by IBM and Motorola in a 0.5 μm CMOS process with four levels of interconnect.
 The die was 85 mm^{2} large drawing 2.2 W at 80 MHz.
 The 603 architecture is the direct ancestor to the PowerPC 750 architecture, marketed by Apple as the PowerPC "G3".

 The 603 was intended to be used for portable Apple Macintosh computers but could not run 68K emulation software with performance Apple considered adequate, due to the smaller processor caches.
 As a result, Apple chose to only use the 603 in its low-cost desktop Performa line.
 This caused the delay of the Apple PowerBook 5300 and PowerBook Duo 2300, as Apple chose to wait for a processor revision.
 Apple's use of the 603 in the Performa 5200 line led to the processor getting a poor reputation.
 Aside from the issue of 68K emulation performance, the Performa machines shipped with a variety of design flaws, some of them severe, related to other aspects of the computers' design, including networking performance and stability, bus problems (width, speed, contention, and complexity), ROM bugs, and hard disk performance.
 None of the problems of the 5200 line, aside from 68K emulation performance, were inherently due to the 603.
 Rather, the processor was retrofitted to be used with 68K motherboards and other obsolete parts.
 The site Low End Mac rates the Performa 5200 as the worst Mac of all-time.
 The 603 found widespread use in different embedded appliances.

+PowerPC 603e

+The performance issues of the original 603 were addressed with the PowerPC 603e.
+Its level 1 cache was increased to 16 KB four-way set-associative instruction and data caches, and clock speeds initially reached 200 MHz.
+The 603e contained 2.6 million transistors on a 98 mm^{2} die.
+It was used in systems including the BeBox, IBM ThinkPad 800 series, accelerator cards produced by Phase5 for the Amiga, digital oscilloscopes manufactured by LeCroy, the Iridium satellite constellation, and the Mark 54 Lightweight Torpedo.